mui/material-ui/docs/pages/blog/v6-beta-pickers.md

 <DateField label="My first field" />;
 ```

-They're also by default with the Pickers (you don't need to declare a text field anymore).
+They're by default used in the new Pickers (you don't need to declare a text field anymore).

 ```jsx
 import { DatePicker } from '@mui/x-date-pickers/DatePicker';